iqtree/iqtree.github.io/workshop/molevol_tutorial2025.md

 <!--more-->

-In the virtual machine established by the organisers you can run IQ-TREE version 2.2.2.6 from the command line:
+In the virtual machine established by the organizers you can run IQ-TREE version 3.0.1 from the command line:

 	iqtree3